 The hospital encourages community surgery, i.e. they try to give capacity and training to the district hospital staff to try to enable them to manage cases, rather to refer on.
 Visiting surgeons would be encouraged to visit local district hospitals and provide training.
 They conduct medical health camps in the surrounding health centres and the high employment within the tea estates makes occupation health a priority.

-General surgeons, together with Obs & Gynae.
-Elective students very welcome from any health profession.
+Elective students are very welcome from all health professions.

 The hospital is located approximately 1-1.5 hrs drive from the main airport near Blantyre and about 5-6hrs from Lilongwe.
 Zomba is well served for buses/minibuses as it is the 3rd biggest town in Malawi and is located on the main road between the 1st and 2nd biggest (Blantyre and Lilongwe).

 Zomba has a range of lodges from budget to luxury.
 Alternatively there is very cheap accommodation available at the school of nursing right next to the hospital.